Chapter 2:

 “…In case you really want to see me again, and if you want me to show you my world…” she said with a sly smile. “…put this under your pillow on the next blood moon.”

-With one last conspiratorial wink, she was gone, slipping out of sight behind the doorframe.
+With one last wink, she was gone, slipping out of sight behind the doorframe.

 “The next blood moon isn’t for months!“ he protested.

-Five months later, summer was slowly drawing to a close.
-And in just a few days, the next blood moon would spill across the night sky, red as wine.
+Summer was slowly drawing to a close, and in just a few days, the next blood moon would spill across the night sky, red as wine.

 And one thought clung to him like a thorn: